gbonmar/chat-app/README.md

 Chat app

 Developing Chat App using a ExpressJS & Socket.io and NodeJS.
-a.

 Requirements checklist:
 1. ✓ Create a simple chat app
 2. ✓ Essential CRUD operations
 3. ✓ Have a client and a server module
 4. ✓ Events and activities should be in real time(eg. Notifications, chats & etc)

-b.
 Components must have
 c.
 Login and account functionality - Only nickname, without log in
 1. ✓ Contact list
 2. ✓ Chat history